 - Monitor the befriending service to ensure adequate coverage for the seniors

-Much of this project revolves around migration of the aging Drupal 6 system to Drupal 7 that has more community support and security built into the framework.
+Much of this project revolves around migration of the ageing Drupal 6 system to Drupal 7 that has more community support and security built into the framework.
 A key objective of the system is to also add new features that the clients has requested.
 At the same time, keeping the old features and interface which they have become familiar with, intact as much as possible.

 The original system was designed 2 years ago by a different team that worked on the CVWO project led by Wang Sha.
-Since its activation, it has been under active use and maintenance which eventually integrated itself into the core business of the Lions Befriender.
+Since its activation, it has been under active use and maintenance which eventually integrated itself into the core business of the Lions Befrienders.
 It is currently an indispensable tool that the staff of Lions use for monitoring their day-to-day service of the seniors.

 Report generation and statistical collection are tasks that the LBSA staff has to do very frequently.
 The use of Access and Excel to store all data crucial to the Befriending Programme, like Befriender and Befriendee matching, checkcall records, and details of activities, meant that staff has a lot of difficulty tallying all the figures needed.
 Staff has to retrieve data from multiple Excel sheets and multiple Access databases from multiple sources, which makes report generation a very tedious task.
 Usually, several working days per month are needed to generate a single PES report.
 This takes up a significant amount of the staff’s time, which could otherwise be spent more meaningfully helping the seniors instead.
 Hence, we need a system that can help them organize data efficiently reduce the time spent on administrative work.